nsg-ethz/swift/README.md

 R2# sh ip bgp
 ```

-When R2 has received the 200K routes (this can take few minutes, in particular
+When R2 has received about ~218K routes (this can take few minutes, in particular
 when you enable SWIFT), you can see the virtual next-hop advertised by
 the SWIFT controller.
 When pinging one of the destination, this virtual IP next-hop
 is translated into a virtual MAC address with ARP and our ARP handler running by Floodlight.